AdobeDocs/audience-manager.en/help/using/c-features/audience-lab/audience-lab-use-cases.md

 audience-lab-creatives-across-destinations.xml
 -->

-Use Audience Lab to measure the number of conversions a creative is driving across different destinations.
+Use [!UICONTROL Audience Lab] to measure the number of conversions a creative is driving across different destinations.
 This use case also allows you to measure the conversions of the creative against naturally occurring conversions.

 1. [Create a Segment Test Group](../../c-features/audience-lab/audience-lab-manage-test-groups.md#task_B62EF6D2992941FAAEA84BE2EA11A55E), selecting the segment you want to test the creative against as the baseline segment.
 1. Split the baseline segment into test segments and control segments.